-(Pinning Commander-in-Chief's badge).
-I do it with a great deal of personal pleasure because of my association with you.
-I am confident you will give this organization your whole-hearted efforts; that you will give all your time and service to hearted efforts; that you will give all your time and service to bring the Order of the Sons of Veterans even to a better standing than it is now, and that as a member of the Pennsylvania Division, none of us, and none of the members of this Encampment, shall one year hence regret that they have placed in your charge the affairs of this great Order.
+of personal pleasure because of my association with a great of personal pleasure because of my association with you confident you will give this organization your wholehearted efforts; that you will give all your time and service to bring the Order of the Sons of Veterans even to a better standbring the Order of the Sons of Veterans even to a better standbring the Order of the Sons of the Pennsylvania than it is now, and that as a member of the Pennsylvania nivision, none of us, and none of the members of this Encampn nt shall one year hence regret that they have placed in your harge the affairs of this great Order.
 I congratulate you, Commander-in-Chief Callahan, and it is with great pleasure that I address you by that title, and am assured that by your personal efforts your administration will be a successful one.
 (Applause).

 Commander-in-Chief Francis Callahan: I want to say to the members of this Commandery-in-Chief that my work for the organization will be continued with renewed vigor.
 This has been one stepping stone in my life.
-As a member of this great natriotic organization of the Sons of Veterans, brothers I want 10 say to you, it is a great patriotic organization, for the reason that you subscribed liberally at the call of the then Commanderin-Chief Johnson, to that great patriotic and just cause, the Ambulance Fund.
-I want to say to you, Past Commander-in-Chief Sautter, that I appreciate all that you have said. use every effort to bring about results-all that is expected of this great institution at this time.
+As a member of this great patriotic organization of the Sons of Veterans, brothers I want to say to you, it is a great patriotic organization, for the reason that you subscribed liberally at the call of the then Commanderin-Chief Johnson, to that great patriotic and just cause, the Ambulance Fund.
+I want to say to you, Past Commander-in-Chief Sautter, that I appreciate all that you have said.
+I will use every effort to bring about results-all that is expected of this great institution at this time.
 Brothers, don't let us be pessimistic; let us be optimistic.
 We are an organization built on a foundation stronger than the Rock of Gibraltar, and we are going to stand.
 That is the great thing that we should keep in mind.
 My brothers, I want to thank you for my advancement in this Commandery-in-Chief.
-I appreciate it, and I want to say that my old father, now 94 years of age, will appreciate it too.
+I appreciate it, and I want to say that my old father, now 91 years of age, will appreciate it 100.
 He was in the war of the rebellion from 1861 to 1865.
-He certainly will be proud because he has a son who has been raised to the high and exalted position of Commander-in-Chief of the Sons of Veterans, U.S. A.-one of the greatest patriotic organizations that has ever existed-exceeded only by one, the Grand Army of the Republic.
+He certainly will be proud because he has a son who has been raised to the high and exalted position of Commander-in-Chief of the Sons of Veterans, U. S. A - one of the greatest patriotic organizations that has ever existed-exceeded only by one, the Grand Army of the Republic.
 (Applause).